MLDL-2024-GIST/Coding-Assignment/README.md

 </p>

 ### Implement and Visualize
-You can implement the soft margin SVM to predict the class with the input data.
+You can implement the Hard margin SVM to predict the class with the input data.
 ```
 >>> from SVM_hard import *
 >>> model = HSVM()